mwarger/nextpo-trpc/README.md

 TRPC setup using react-query (only addition at this point is superjson transformer) See App.tsx for this

+### React Admin

+A basic react-admin (https://marmelab.com/react-admin/) implementation is available at `/admin` - it uses a data-provider to allow react-admin access via TRPC.
+I don't know if this is a good idea, but it was fun to figure out.
+It's not typed, because I don't see how it could be... at least not yet.

 ### NextJS Readme copied below

 #### Prisma + tRPC